oroinc/documentation/user_guide/integrations_overview.rst

     Google account email address and OroCRM primary email address to log-in only once during a session.

   - :ref:`Integration with Microsoft Exchange server <admin-configuration-ms-exchange>`: Allows automatic uploading of emails from mailboxes on the server to OroCRM.
-(Available for enterprise edition only.)
+(Available for enterprise edition only).

   - :ref:`Integration with Microsoft Outlook <user-guide-synch-outlook>`: Allows automatic synchronization of all the contacts, tasks and calendar events available for the user with the specified Outlook account